DCC-Lab/PyTissueOptics/README.md

 ![image](https://user-images.githubusercontent.com/29587649/212522583-be81fd59-3479-4350-9bd6-2dce2ed43330.png)

 #### Display some 2D views with the 3D point cloud
-The argument `viewsVisibility` can accept a `ViewGroup` tag like SCENE, SURFACES, etc, but also a list of indices for finer control.
+The argument `viewsVisibility` can accept a `ViewGroup` tag like SCENE, SURFACES, etc., but also a list of indices for finer control.
 You can list all stored views with `logger.listViews()` or `viewer.listViews()`.
 Here we toggle the visibility of 2D views along the default 3D visibility (which includes the point cloud).
 ```python
 logger = EnergyLogger(scene)